Media

 Debating for Dummies: Eric Alterman

-One of the stories that you will not hear from broadcasters is this: Republicans have been leaders in the rush to further concentrate media.
-About six corporations control everything you see on the news, and they have an agenda.
-In fact, Republicans have been the facilitators for the corporate agenda (which includes perpetual war, media concentration, union busting, jobs export, cheap labor, sweatshops, dumping pensions, shrinking healthcare, and entitlement cuts such as those seen after Katrina.)
-The Republicans on the FCC attempted to hide a study that details the damage.
+One of the stories that you will not hear in the news is this: Republicans have been leaders in the rush to further concentrate media.
+The Republicans on the FCC attempted to hide a study detailing the damage.
+About six corporations control everything you see, and they have an agenda.
+In fact, Republicans have been the facilitators for the corporate agenda (which includes perpetual war, media concentration, union busting, jobs export, cheap labor, sweatshops, dumping pensions, shrinking healthcare, and entitlement cuts.)
+They also succeeded in revoking net neutrality.

 Major US media supported Bush in his presidential campaigns, were cheerleaders for the war in Iraq, and, at best, did not do due diligence for major, critical stories instead whitewashing the Bush failures.
 Be careful what you believe when you are consuming US media.